Camino de Costa Rica: Route

-Many local businesses offer guided tours of the trail, and facilitate lodging, meals, and other necessities.
+Many local businesses offer guided tours like Urritrek of the trail, and facilitate lodging, meals, and other necessities.
 This includes arranging to have an indigenous guide for the section that passes through indigenous land: an indigenous guide in this area is a requirement for any hiker.
 Those who desire to complete the route independently can use the El Camino de Costa Rica Hiking Guide, which includes descriptions of each section, along with maps, photographs of landmarks, resource contact information, methods for accessing the trail, and guidance on how to schedule an indigenous guide where required.